gravityfargo/wazuh-unraid-docker/single-node/README.md

 This is not intended for production or persistant use.
 This is used to test the containers locally prior to deploying them on an Unraid server.

+Run these from the root of the repository.

 -   Increase max_map_count on your host (Linux).
 This command must be run with root permissions:

 ```bash